 What is Gross Realization?
 (How are minerals valued?)

-Gross realization is comprised of a range of elements, including the gross value of any saleable mineral commodities sold or removed without sale from the production unit in a royalty year.
-This may also include any amounts received by way of insurance, indemnity or guarantee on loss of the minerals and any net gains on the sale of production unit assets.
+Gross realization is comprised of a range of elements, including the gross production revenue from the production unit and any net gains on the sale of production unit assets in a royalty year.
 Gross realization may be reduced by any approved negative net value brought forward.

 See MRA Guideline RG-MRA-004 for more information.